20 Greatest Chicago Cubs

 Billy Herman

-Herman was an exceptional ballplayer with no glaring weaknesses, usually overshadowed by more colorful teammates.
+Herman was an exceptional ballplayer with no glaring weaknesses, often overshadowed by colorful teammates.
 He was a ten-time All-Star and received MVP votes in seven separate seasons.

 Carlos Zambrano